-4. Open the hoods and locate the batteries.
+4. Open the hoods.

 Find the positive (+) and negative (-) terminals on each battery.

 Using a match near a battery can cause battery gas to explode.
 People have been hurt doing this, and some have been blinded.
 Use a flashlight if you need more light.